sbowenwilliams/sbowenwilliams.github.io_bak/source/_posts/2016-04-22-increasing-vagrant-performance-for-rails-development.markdown

 ```

 ## Final Thoughts
-There are definitely other tweaks out there that could increase performance, but the above are what have the biggest impact for me.
+There are definitely other tweaks out there that could increase performance, but the above have the biggest impact for me.
 The jury is still out on an optimal amount of RAM, but the consensus is somewhere between 1/4 and 1/2 total system memory.
-I encourage experimetation.
+I encourage experimentation.